Dental Crowns – Ann Arbor, MI

 Repairing Damaged Teeth Without Drawing Attention to Them

 Some patients hear that a tooth is damaged and immediately panic because they feel getting it restored will ruin the appearance of their entire smile.
-In order to help his patients continue feeling comfortable letting their grins show, Dr. James Olsen customizes each of his dental crowns from high-quality materials that can be customized to seamlessly blend in with the rest of a smile.
+In order to help his patients continue feeling comfortable letting their grins show, Dr. James Olsen custom crafts each of his dental crowns in Ann Arbor, MI from high-quality materials that can be customized to seamlessly blend in with the rest of a smile.
 Using the latest dental technology, including the iTero digital impression system, he’s able to create strong, long-lasting, and precisely fitted dental crowns that help improve his patients’ oral health and confidence.

 What are Dental Crowns?

 A dental crown is a tooth-shaped “cap” that is placed on top of a prepared damaged tooth in order to restore its original shape, size, and appearance.
 They can be made of a variety of materials, but most patients prefer to have them crafted from natural-looking and customizable dental porcelain or ceramic.
 The procedure of getting a dental crown in Ann Arbor typically takes place over the course of two appointments, so your restoration can be customized to fit your exact and unique needs.
 Once Dr. Olsen has placed your crown, you can expect to regain the function of your damaged tooth and restore the appearance of your smile.

 Why Do You Need to Get a Dental Crown?

 Many people aren’t aware that crowns can be used for much more than simply repairing a broken tooth in Ann Arbor.
 These restorations are a great solution for a wide variety of problems, including:

 - Severe decay that can’t be treated with a dental filling.

 - Forced dental trauma that has caused a tooth to become cracked or broken.